33rd Infantry Regiment (United States): World War I

+Interwar period

+As of June 1919, the 33rd Infantry was stationed at Gatun as a separate regiment.
+The 3rd Battalion was transferred in 1920 to Camp Gaillard, with the entire regiment transferred on 25 October 1920 to Fort Clayton.
+In November, 1920, the young regiment assembled as a unit for the first time at Fort Clayton.
+The new post was named in honor of Colonel Bertram T. Clayton, who had been killed in action in France on May 30, 1918.
+The event was chronicled by photographer J. Fisher on a six-foot panorama photo.
+The 33rd Infantry was assigned to the Panama Canal Division on 3 July 1921.
+Its primary wartime mission was to conduct a mobile defense of the beaches and inland sectors of the Atlantic side of the canal zone.
+It assisted Panama police with riot control during a tenants' strike from 12–23 October 1925 in Panama City.
+It was deployed to defensive positions 2 January 1931 to protect the Panama Canal during the Acción Comunal.
+It was attached to Headquarters, Pacific Sector on 15 April 1932 upon the inactivation of the Panama Canal Division.
+It provided the honor guard and security for President Franklin D. Roosevelt’s brief visit to the Panama Canal Zone in October 1935.
+It was relieved on 10 October 1938 from the Panama Canal Division, and relieved from attachment to the Pacific Sector on 16 February 1940 and assigned to the Panama Mobile Force.

+World War II

 In 1941 the regiment was transferred from the Panama Canal Department to the Caribbean Defense Command.
-On 6 September 1941, the 1st Battalion was sent to Trinidad, with elements of the 1st Battalion later transferring to Surinam to guard bauxite mines, protect the Dutch government in exile, and watch the border of Vichy French Guiana.
-The 2d and 3d Battalions later arrived at Fort Read in Trinidad.
+On 6 September 1941, the 1st Battalion was sent to Trinidad, with elements of the battalion later transferring to Surinam to guard bauxite mines, protect the Dutch government-in-exile, and watch the border of French Guiana, which was controlled by Vichy France.
+The 2nd and 3rd Battalions later arrived at Fort Read in Trinidad.
 The 1st Battalion was withdrawn from Surinam in June 1943 and moved to Aruba.

-In March 1944 the regiment departed Trinidad arriving in New York in 1944, the first time the regimental colors arrived on Continental American soil.
-The regiment was assigned to Camp Claiborne Louisiana and assigned to the Fourth United States Army.
-Many of the regiment volunteered for Merrill's Marauders and were sent to Burma as the 2d Battalion 5307th Composite Unit (Provisional).
+In March 1944, the regiment departed Trinidad, arriving in New York City in 1944, the first time the regimental colors arrived on continental American soil.
+The regiment was assigned to the Fourth United States Army at Camp Claiborne, Louisiana.
+Many of the regiment volunteered for Merrill's Marauders and were sent to Burma as the 2nd Battalion, 5307th Composite Unit (Provisional).
 The regiment was inactivated on 26 June 1944.

+Cold War

 The 33d Infantry was reactivated at Fort Clayton in February 1946, inactivated again in September 1948 at Fort Gulick, then reactivated at Fort Kobbe, Canal Zone.
-During the Korean War the 3d Battalion of the 33d was transferred to the 65th Infantry Regiment for war service.
+During the Korean War the 3rd Battalion of the 33d was transferred to the 65th Infantry Regiment for war service.

-The 33d Infantry became part of the Americal Division in the Canal Zone on 2 December 1954, with the regiment being inactivated again on 26 May 1956, the assets of the unit being used to reactivate the 20th Infantry Regiment.
+The 33rd Infantry became part of the Americal Division in the Canal Zone on 2 December 1954, with the regiment being inactivated again on 26 May 1956, the assets of the unit being used to reactivate the 20th Infantry Regiment.